mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 Pass the `open` state to the hook and use it to show and hide the snackbar.

+The demo below shows how to build a fully custom component with the `useSnackbar` hook that also incorporates the `ClickAwayListener` component:

 {{"demo": "UseSnackbar.js", "defaultCodeOpen": false}}

 Hooks _do not_ support [slot props](#slot-props), but they do support [customization props](#customization).